-Home accessibility and adaptation provides a combined vehicle modification and assistive technology budget of \$28,000 per waiver participant per the cycle of the approved waiver application.
+Home accessibility and adaptation provides a combined vehicle modification and assistive technology waiver cycle benefit of \$28,000 per waiver participant.
 When the maximum utilization limit is reached, requests for home modification are reviewed separately to determine extreme need.

 The vendor of this service or the CME shall file a claim to Medicaid upon the receipt of an invoice for reimbursement of this service.
 The original invoice must be retained in the waiver participant's record.